Bridge Apartments: History

 The air rights of the Trans-Manhattan Expressway were transferred from the Port Authority of New York and New Jersey (which manages the George Washington Bridge) to the city in 1960.
 The rights were purchased from the city by the Kratter Corporation for $1 million.
 Construction began on the buildings on December 20, 1961.
 Designed by the architectural firm Brown & Guenther, they were some of the first aluminum-sheathed high-rises in the world.
 At the time of construction, the total cost was estimated at over $19 million, of which more than $17 million came from a loan from the state's Mitchell–Lama Housing Program, under which the owners agree to limit rents in exchange for government subsidies.
 The air-rights scheme was considered innovative at the time.

-The buildings opened in 1964, with the first tenants moving in in February, and their 960 middle-income apartments were quickly filled.
+The buildings opened in 1964, with the first tenants moving in during February, and their 960 middle-income apartments were quickly filled.
 Rents ranged from $92 to $179 a month.
 Soon after opening, residents complained of air pollution from the 150,000 vehicles that passed underneath the buildings each day.
 In 1967, Senator Robert F. Kennedy visited the apartments to speak with residents about the pollution issue.
 Kennedy proposed building a "vaporproof barrier" over the roadway.
 The towers were cited in the debate over the construction of the Lower Manhattan Expressway in the late 1960s, and a 1973 study commissioned by the Environmental Protection Agency found that the level of carbon monoxide exceeded federal guidelines and recommended sealing the lower levels of the building to keep out the dangerous gas.

 In 1972, 300 tenants went on a rent strike to protest a planned increase in annual rent.
 The tenants were able to negotiate a smaller increase.
 The provisions of the Mitchell–Lama program expired after 20 years, allowing the development to be privatized, and in 1987, the buildings were purchased by a group of real-estate investors led by Mendel Schwimmer and David Bistricer.

 As of 2004, the apartments housed 4,000 people, the majority of whom were working-class.
 Residents continued to complain of air and noise pollution, although the buildings remained popular.

+In May 2026, concrete detached from the slabs beneath some of the buildings causing minor injuries while the structures were inspected for safety.